The Boomer Legacy

 Remarks

 Behind the Iron Curtain during the Cold War, people always carried shopping bags in case goods become available.
-Here in the west there were rarely shortages, but people carried similar bags nonetheless
+In the west there were rarely any shortages, but similar bags were carried around nevertheless

 Remarks